 Dog disagreements and aggression not only upset owners, but puppy fighting can also be downright dangerous.
 You want your new puppy to love other dogs, but sometimes they simply don't.
 There are a number of reasons for this aggressive behavior and things you can do to negotiate a truce.

-Snarls may erupt when a new puppy arrives in the household, or when a top dog becomes infirm with illness or age.
-This is called status-related aggression, says Dr. Dodman.
+Your dogs aren’t evil, and you're not a bad owner because you have to deal with these problems, according to Dr. Nicholas Dodman, a veterinary behaviorist at Tufts University.
+Snarls may erupt when a new puppy arrives in the household or when a top dog becomes infirm because of illness or age.
+This is called status-related aggression.
 “Most often it’s a junior dog coming up through the ranks,” says Dr. Dodman.

-- It usually first appears in males one to three years of age.
-Castration decreases the problem in about two-thirds of the cases.
+- It usually first appears in males 1 to 3 years of age.
+Castration or neutering decreases the problem in about two-thirds of the cases.

 “In a normal interaction, if one dog responded with subordinate body postures or cues, the encounter should end peacefully,” says Dr. Horwitz.
 But things can quickly get out of hand if one dog refuses to recognize and appropriately respond to these social cues.

 Status-related aggression (also called Type I) occurs most commonly in middle management dogs.
 “The aggressor oftentimes is the underdog, it’s the wannabe,” says Dr. Dodman.
 “A 10- to 12-month-old puppy starts to feel his oats and becomes pushy with the other dog and gets put in his place.
 Dogs that break dog rules will be subject to dog discipline.”
 Puppy owners may call this jealous behavior or sibling rivalry.